Sean Kenny (theatre designer): Life

 Kenny was born in Portroe, County Tipperary, Ireland in 1932.
 While he was an architecture student, Kenny and three others sailed from Ireland to New York in a 36-foot sailboat, the Ituna, in 1950.

 Kenny was a contributor to The Establishment, a standup satire and jazz club in London founded by Peter Cook and Nicholas Luard.
 In the 1960s, after the workday, Kenny and his staff often made the short trip of a few steps across Manette Street from his design studio into the back door of The Pillars of Hercules.

 In 1966, Kenny married model Judy Huxtable.
 She later described him as "regularly unfaithful", and left him to marry Peter Cook.

-Following his divorce, Kenny lived with the actress Judy Geeson until his sudden death from a heart attack and brain haemorrhage in 1973.
+Following his divorce, Kenny lived with the actress Judy Geeson until his sudden death from a heart attack and brain haemorrhage in 1973, at age 40.

 In Stoned by Andrew Loog Oldham, Oldham pays tribute to Kenny as one of the brilliant and original minds working in London theatre in the 1960s, particularly for his work on Lionel Bart's musicals Oliver! and Lock Up Your Daughters.
 Also in Stoned, Kenny's partner Judy Geeson states that he "had an unusual combination of abilities: he had the creativity to dream up a design.
 But he also had a brilliant engineer's brain so he didn't only dream it, he knew how to make it".